WPCD-Workflows/documentation/source/introduction.rst

 The EUROfusion Project on Code Development for Integrated Modelling (WP-CD) supports the achievement of the European Fusion Roadmap at Horizon 2020 goals, via the development of existing modelling codes with a particular focus on integrated modelling.
-The primary objectives of WPCD are: 1.
+The primary objectives of WPCD are:

-Provide a suite of codes that can be validated on existing machines and used for JT-60SA, ITER and DEMO predictions:
+1. Provide a suite of codes that can be validated on existing Tokamaks and used for JT-60SA, ITER and DEMO predictions:

 -  build on the existing modelling codes developed by the EUROfusion